fparpas/Developing-Agentic-AI-Apps-Hackathon/Student/Challenge-11.md

    ```

 3. **Visual Studio Code MCP Configuration**:

-   Update your VS Code settings to use the secured endpoint with proper authentication:
+   Update VS Code settings to use the secured endpoint with authentication:

    ```json
    {
      "mcp": {